danfran/cabal-macosx/README.md

         }
       ]

-See [the Hackage documentation] for details on the build hook API.
+See [the Hackage documentation][cabal-macosx-hackage] for details on the build hook API.

 For more examples please visit [cabal-macosx-examples](https://github.com/danfran/cabal-macosx-examples).